 A trip to Disney World presents parents with a huge guilt-ridden dilemma: how much money do you spend on souvenirs for your children?
-Most parents who take their children to Disney World are in one of two groups: either this is a once-in-forever trip or they visit the Mouse’s House pretty regularly.
-Either way, the kids seem to beg for a new souvenir at every turn.
-This is made worse by Disney’s genius marketing scheme of having almost every ride end in a gift shop!
+Most parents fall into one of two groups: this is a once-in-forever trip or they visit pretty regularly.
+Either way, kids seem to beg for a new souvenir at every turn.
+Disney doesn’t help when almost every ride ends in a gift shop!
 The trip itself is expensive, but your children don’t understand that.
 So, do you splurge on souvenirs because that glowing light saber will help your child remember the trip forever or feel like a horrible parent when your kid is crying in the middle of the Magic Kingdom because you told them no?
-There is a solution to help ease this agony.
-Below are several ways to save money on souvenirs at Disney World without breaking the heart of your little princess.
+Fortunately, I have a solution for you to help ease this agony.
+Below are several ways to save money on souvenirs at Disney World without breaking your kids’ hearts.

-It’s amazing how conservative most kids get when it is their money, as opposed to their parents’ money, that they are spending.
+It’s amazing how conservative most kids get when they are spending their own money.
 A great way to curb the constant “I wants” from kids while at Disney World is to give them a preset amount of money to spend on souvenirs during the trip.
 One way to do this is to give each child their own gift card loaded with their money.
 When the card is empty, then their spending is over!

 This will eliminate your children from fighting over whether one got more than the other.
 Just be sure to keep an eye on the remaining balance on each card.
 You don’t want to be at the register with them buying something and realize that they have gone over their limit and you have to fork over the extra amount.
 You can buy the gift cards either when you arrive or before you get there.
 Most stores like Michaels and Target carry Disney gift cards that can be used at the parks.